-The SSA is a registered charity and a limited company, so every trustee is also a company director, responsible for ensuring that the SSA is governed in accordance with both charity law and company law.
+The SSA is a registered charity and a limited company.
+The Board of Trustees is responsible for the strategic direction, governance, policies, and performance of the charity.
+Every trustee is also a company director, responsible for ensuring that the SSA is governed in accordance with both charity law and company law.

 What is the time commitment?